 The engine can get so hot it can pop out a valve guide or a valve seat from the engine block.
 If this happens to your engine you will need to have your engine scraped out by an experienced small engine mechanic.

-2. Engine Seal Damage on a John Deere Mower Engine
+2. Engine Seal Damage

 Adding more oil than the manufacturer recommends can increase the pressure in the crankcase.
 This pressure may blow out the engine seals causing oil to leak from the engine.